econnet/econ/plan.rst

 as a common `ethical value`_,
 unless they agree to be treated badly, which would mean that the majority lacks self-esteem.

-Mass lack of self-esteem can happen and maybe is actually the case due to an authoritarian educational system with a central figure (the teacher) dominating the first quarter of our lives, with continuation in the work place.
+Mass lack of self-esteem can happen and maybe is actually the case due to an `authoritarian`_ educational system, in which

-.. admonition:: ethical values
+- students are squashed into a class,
+- dominated the first quarter of their lives by central figures (the teachers)
+- with continuation in the work place.

 Legacy ethics is in many ways mislead.
-    Values can have religious reasons,
-    or be supported simply out of tradition.
+Values can have religious reasons, or be supported simply out of tradition.
 Even if well thought through, who is to decide, what is right or wrong?
 One better keeps out of value discussions without relevance.
-    And especially one needs to refrain
-    from discriminating based on values in interactions where those values have no importance.
+And especially one needs to refrain from discriminating based on values in interactions where those values have no importance.
+But resource distribution is of relevance.

 Fairness is local to a cooperation, because it is associated with **information**.
 One needs to **demand information** to be able to judge fairness.

-.. admonition:: Information

 Hiding information is the major means of exploitation.

 Being political is a necessity.